Humanoid Factors: Design Principles for AI Humanoids in Human Worlds: Humanoid Factors Framework

 This separation mirrors well-established distinctions in human cognition between deliberation, intention formation, and motor execution, and provides clear interfaces for evaluation and failure diagnosis.
 Where helpful for intuition and cross-disciplinary grounding, map these functions to brain systems: higher-level planning and goal maintenance are associated with prefrontal and premotor networks, online sensorimotor transformation and execution with motor cortex and cerebellar circuits, and episodic/relational memory with hippocampal systems~\citep{henschke2023engaging}.
 These analogies are heuristic (robots are not brains), but they are useful for deriving evaluation primitives—e.g., short-term working memory capacity, predictive timing accuracy, and consolidation of episodic experience.

 \paragraph{Decision-making under uncertainty and time constraints.} Human environments rarely permit fully informed or perfectly timed decisions.
 Accordingly, this layer emphasizes decision-making under uncertainty~\citep{kochenderfer2015decision}, including explicit trade-offs between speed and accuracy~\citep{Peltzer2022arxiv}, confidence thresholds for action, and graceful degradation when information, compute, or energy budgets are limited.
 Planning horizons and execution timing should reflect human-comfortable tempos, supporting coordination and reducing surprise during joint action.
 For instance, as we will \emph{demonstrate in Section~\ref{sec:experiment}, classical models such as Fitts' Law}~\citep{mackenzie1992fitts} remain informative for setting timing targets in pointing, handover, and placement tasks and for defining acceptable speed–accuracy envelopes.
+We use Fitts' Law in Section~\ref{sec:experiment} in this narrow sense: as a task-matched diagnostic for timing legibility in reaching-like motion, not as a universal cognitive metric for all humanoid behavior.

 \paragraph{Goal management and adaptability.} This layer also governs how goals are maintained, revised, or abandoned over time.
 Humanoids must reconcile long-term objectives with short-term contingencies, resolve conflicts between safety, efficiency, and user intent, and adapt plans in response to unexpected events.
 These capabilities align with human factors research on goal switching, workload management, and adaptive behavior in complex systems.